 Zosma can be used to find the pair of galaxies catalogued as NGC 3588.
 The two galaxies – one spiral and the other lenticular – lie approximately 65 million light years away and have apparent magnitudes of 14.5 and 15.0.
 They appear just south of Zosma.

 Zosma is located in the constellation Leo.
 Leo is one of the Greek constellations, first catalogued by Ptolemy of Alexandria in his Almagest in the 2nd century CE.
 It is the 12th largest constellation in the sky, with an area of 947 square degrees.
-It represents the Nemean lion, killed by Heracles as part of his 12 labours.
+It represents the Nemean lion, one Heracles’ Twelve Labours.

 The constellation is best-known for its bright stars Regulus, the 21st brightest star in the sky, and Denebola, which is used to find the Virgo Cluster of galaxies.
-Other notable stars in Leo include Wolf 359, a red dwarf only 7.86 light years away, the white supergiant Eta Leonis, the carbon star CW Leonis, the variable red giant R Leonis, and Caffau’s Star (SDSS J102915+172927), one of the oldest known stars in our galaxy, with an estimated age of 13 billion years.
+Other notable stars in Leo include Wolf 359, a red dwarf only 7.86 light years away, the white supergiant Eta Leonis, the carbon star CW Leonis, Icarus (MACS J1149 LS1), one of the most distant stars known, the variable red giant R Leonis, and Caffau’s Star (SDSS J102915+172927), one of the oldest known stars in our galaxy, with an estimated age of 13 billion years.

 Leo is also known for its bright galaxies.
 The best-known ones are the Leo I Group (Messier 96 Group), whose brightest members are Messier 95, Messier 96 and Messier 105, and the Leo Triplet, formed by the galaxies Messier 65, Messier 66 and NGC 3628.
 Other galaxies in Leo include the colliding pair NGC 3226 and NGC 3227, the Silverado Galaxy (NGC 3370), and the elliptical galaxy NGC 3842, the brightest member of the Leo Cluster (Abell 1367) and keeper of one of the largest black holes known.
 Leo also contains a gravitationally lensed system of two galaxies known as the Cosmic Horseshoe, discovered in 2007.